I actually began my career on Madison Avenue.

 2. It needs to present your company’s and products' attributes clearly, concisely, and never underestimate an audience’s intelligence.

 3. It must reach as many of the right consumers or customers for your product and services at the best possible costs.

 4. It should always be honest.

 To get the best possible agency partners takes a lot of hard work, starting with defining what you need, how much you may need, what competition you have, what schedules you routinely work against, and where you market lies – local, regional, national, global.
 Then, find a range of partners that can both satisfy those needs and develop meaningful working relationships with your marketing team and company leaders.
 And above all, not just be creative for creative sake but creative to build a lasting, positive impression for what you are selling.
-When we started out, that was pretty much the rule rather than the exception.
+When I started out, that was pretty much the rule rather than the exception.